-Why Applying to Jobs Is a Full-Time Job
+Why Job Searching Feels Like a Full-Time Job

-The following post explores Why Applying to Jobs Is a Full-Time Job.
+The following post explores Why Job Searching Feels Like a Full-Time Job.

 Job searching is way more time consuming than you might realize.
 Scrolling postings, comparing roles, submitting applications, following up on leads, scheduling interviews, and more.